 Answer: No Explanation: A properly installed system should not be seen while it is off providing no exposed parts. |

-Pro Cuts Lawn and Irrigation Service |
+Pro Cuts Lawn Service |

 Answer: It depends on the type of sprinkler Explanation: Use adjustable, resizable sprinkler risers. |